Ah, the mighty casserole. The idea of it just brings back cozy memories of childhood. Made well, a casserole is proof that you are loved.

 Crushed saltine crackers top this creamy and buttery corn casserole that's a Southern staple.

-"With its bourbon and pecans (two ingredients with Southern roots), this casserole is the epitome of Southern hospitality," Grace Parisi told TODAY Food.
+"With its bourbon and pecans — two ingredients with Southern roots — this casserole is the epitome of Southern hospitality," Grace Parisi told TODAY.
 "The bourbon adds a depth of flavor to the maple-syrup sweetened potatoes, while the pecans add a buttery crunch."

 This easy-to-make classic Mexican casserole called sopa seca translates to "dry soup" in English, but it's not exactly a soup.
 It's more like a moist pasta casserole dish that's traditionally made with thin noodles, rice or even thin tortilla strips — and it's one of the most iconic dishes in Mexico.

 Nick Lama, chef and owner of Avo in New Orleans, uses pancetta, tender oysters and sweet lump crab meat in his Italian seafood casserole.
-It's a great year-round dish, but it's also decadent and just perfect for a Feast of the Seven Fishes dinner on Christmas Eve.
+The mixture of flavors and textures in this is totally unexpected.